 It took a few years of hard work before I was really ready to examine my own present struggles.
 I was consumed with issues like how to make enough money to pay child support *and* have a place to live, how to maintain a positive outward appearance to my kids when they were with me, and how to recover enough when they were not with me to function at a reasonable level.
 The maelstrom of divorce rips through everything you thought you understood.
 Just as the love hurricane brought in your role as parents, this was another transformative event.
 None of us would ever be the same.

 I have the sense that a “dad out on the street” experience is quite different from what my ex-wife and kids experienced.
 Their lives maintained a sense of sameness.
-They were in the house together most of time and it was only me that was missing.
+They were in the house together most of the time and it was only me that was missing.
 For me, I was taken out of all that I had built over 11 years of marriage, out of my house, bed, neighborhood, friendships.
 I was struggling to find a place to live, living with family members, and missing my kids terribly.
 Of course, I was missing my partner as well, but that part of the ache had been crushed in the process of divorce.

 If you’re super stable and fully employed at a high-paying job, perhaps divorce wouldn’t hit so hard.
 But for me it was much more than logistics and schedules.
-For me it was a total reset.
+For me, it was a total reset.
 I had nothing.
 My things were in storage in the garage and my former life seemed to be going along just fine without me, just a few miles away.
 Yet I was not invited in.

 I learned how to survive and thrive while being down.
 For several years there were no “ups” it was all struggle and high-growth curves as I learned to reset my expectations and ideas about my future.
 Everything had changed.
-And this live without my kids for 70% of the time was the new normal.
+And this life without my kids for 70% of the time was the new normal.
 I had wanted 50/50 custody but I had been overruled by the counselor and my ex.
-Of course that’s not what she wanted.
+Of course, that’s not what she wanted.
 Her mandate was to keep the kid’s lives as similar as possible, just without me.

 And that’s what we did.
 And that’s what you learn to survive as a divorced dad.
 You walk out of your house and essentially out of the life you’d known and into something dark and exciting.
-Of course there is a liberation at that moment, the world is reopened, the possibilities are once again endless.
+Of course, there is a liberation at that moment, the world is reopened, the possibilities are once again endless.
 But… You’re kids, the purpose you’d come to depend on as a driving motivation, are no longer with you.
 And while they are not against you, they are most often away, in the old house, living the old life, without their dad.

 We did our best.
 We survived.
 And I have learned to thrive in the absence of my kids and former life.
 Down has become the new up, and I have become a new single dad, still committed to his kids, and in many ways, to his ex-wife as well.
 We are still a family, still connected, even when we’re not together.